sarahcssiqueira/docker-wordpress/readme.md

 ## Usage

-Clone this repository, then run run `docker-compose up -d` to start your project.
+Clone this repository, then cd the **docker folder** and run `docker-compose up -d` to start your project.

 ## Services